-I’m not a big believer in commercial diet plans since I think most of them are just out to grab hold of your money and run.
-But Noom intrigued me.
+I’m not a big believer in commercial weight loss plans since I think most of them are just out to grab hold of your money and run.
+But the Noom diet intrigued me.
 It looked different.
 It offered no sales gimmicks, protein shakes, or gag-worthy breakfast bars.
 The last diet you’ll ever need, they claimed.
 Like I said, I was skeptical but intrigued.

 So, I signed up for 1 month of Noom to see what it was all about.
 Here’s what I found on my journey.

 Cutting to the Chase - My Results with Noom

 I’ll get into the specifics of dieting with Noom further down in the article, but for those of you who want my verdict right up front, here it is: At the end of the day, I lost about 20 pounds in 2-and-a-half months.
 I started at 57.5 kg (126.7 lbs) and got down to 47.9 kg (105.6 lbs), which was my goal weight.